Matchyagear/Shadowbot/README.md

 # AI Swing Stock Screener & Bot

-This project has been transformed into a powerful suite of tools for stock analysis, consisting of:
+This project is a powerful suite of tools for stock analysis, consisting of:
 1. A **Desktop Application** built with Electron and React for scanning the market based on your strategy.
 2. A **Discord Bot** for on-demand stock evaluations directly within your Discord server.